Everything You Need to Know About Using Car Seats in Airplanes:

 How do I install a car seat on a plane?

 Forward-facing installation is much easier.
 Installing to rear face is trickier and may require a seat belt extender from the flight attendant.
 You may need one to forward face anyway.
 When you board with your car seat, it’s best to ask for one right away anyway.
-It’s a lot easier to hand back an unused set belt extender than struggle to install and then try to get the flight attendant’s attention once everyone’s boarding.
+It’s a lot easier to hand back an unused set belt extender than to struggle to install and then try to get the flight attendant’s attention once everyone’s boarding.

 This video produced by the FAA made me giggle because it’s not really realistic.
 However, in a perfect world, yes… You should have ample room in the bulkhead to install your toddler’s lightweight car seat while they happily play with daddy’s cell phone.
 It’s more likely that you’ll need to contort yourself in a tiny seat pitch as you sweat and grunt to install it anywhere close to the perfect recline.